 How to Create an SEO Strategy for Your Small Business

 When it comes to doing any form of marketing for your independent brand or small business, it really helps to have a strategy in place.
 SEO is no different.
 A clear SEO strategy is required if you want to drive relevant organic traffic to your website and ultimately drive more sales.
 However, creating your SEO strategy need not be complicated.
-My guide shows you how to create an SEO strategy for your small business, even if you are an SEO beginner.

 How to Create an SEO Strategy (Skip to a Section)

-Effective SEO starts with a functional website that offers a good user experience.
+Effective SEO starts with a functional website that offers a good user experience (UX).
 Your website visitors are potential customers or clients, who must be able to find the information they need, contact you, and carry out the conversion action (e.g. a purchase, booking or enquiry) that you want them to do.
 Not only is user experience key to driving conversions, it is also part of SEO best practice, and a poorly-built website can impact your rankings.
 After all, what's the point in people finding your website if they cannot find what they need, get in touch or make the purchase or booking?

 Your website does not have to be big, expensive or fancy.
 However, it does need to be well-structured and functional.
 The path to checking out, signing up, or enquiring should be easy to follow and require as few steps as possible.